-To update the waiting list, INLIVIAN will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
-INLIVIAN will also send an update request electronically to those families who provided email addresses.
-These update requests will be sent to the last address that INLIVIAN has on record for the family.
-The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.
+To update the waiting list, INLIVIAN will send an update request via first class mail or electronically to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.

+These update requests will be sent to the last mailing address or email address that INLIVIAN has on record for the family.
+The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list(s).

-The family's response must be in writing and may be delivered in person, by mail, fax, or email.
-Responses should be postmarked or received by INLIVIAN no later than 10 business days from the date of INLIVIAN letter.
+The family's response must be in writing or submitted electronically via INLIVIAN automated systems as designated by the agency.
+If written responses are being accepted in lieu of electronic submissions, the written responses may be delivered in person, by mail, fax, or email.
+Responses should be postmarked or received by INLIVIAN by the designated due date or required timeframe defined in the update request.

-If the family fails to respond within 10 business days, the family will be removed from the waiting list without further notice.
+If the family fails to respond to INLIVIAN's waiting list selection notice, request for information, or updates, the family will be removed from the waiting list(s) without further notice.